 Operating Reserve Policy

 A Spinning Reserve (SR) is necessary to prevent an outage in the event any generating unit fails.
 It is defined as the amount by which the total generation capacity exceeds the annual electricity peak demand.
-In Singapore, the minimum reserve margin to maintain system security is currently 30 percent.
-This is based on a loss of load probability of three days per year.
-The 30 percent required reserve margin is to cater to scheduled maintenance as well as forced outages of generating units in the power system.
+In Singapore, the minimum required reserve margin (RRM) is based on the reliability standard of three loss of load hours per year.
+This is to cater to scheduled and unscheduled maintenances, as well as forced outages of generating units in the power system.
+Read more about RRM here.

 The power system must match aggregate generation and load instantaneously and continuously.
 The Regulation Reserve (RR) is employed to achieve this generation/load balance to maintain the system frequency close to 50Hz.
 A deviation of ±0.2Hz is allowed.
 The RR requirement can vary from one dispatch period to another.
 This is reviewed annually based on historical records of actual RR used.